Ship to address:

 Once we get them checked in if there is anything abnormal or we are doing a build that requires parts ordered we will get them looked at to start getting parts coming to ensure the quickest possible turn around.

-Before the units go on the bench we will contact you to go over the build and work we are to perform
+If there is any questions or something out of the normal, before the units go on the bench we will contact you to go over the build and work we are to perform (if its cut and dry standard rebuild/service we will perform the work and call with a total.

 If there are any changes during the build/work or there is something unexpected we will contact you to confirm and or go over options .